 McCormick: a finely-crumbed, subtly-flavored cake with a sweet cream cheese frosting

-This recipe is somewhat similar to NYT, but it builds on it with more sugar, more cocoa, double the butter AND eggs, and swaps out the buttermilk for a cup of sour cream + 1/2 cup of milk.
+This recipe is somewhat similar to NYT, but it builds on it with more sugar, more cocoa, double the butter AND eggs.
+It also swaps out the buttermilk for a cup of sour cream and 1/2 cup of milk.
 I was very curious to see how it would turn out!

 - Oh my god so good.
 I would drink the frosting by itself and order seconds.
 Icing and cake flavors bounce off each other beautifully, and the cake is moist without being heavy and springy without being too dry.
 Absolute Goldilocks zone, not too much of anything and just right.